 Reporting crime, including fraud, is important.
 If you don't tell the authorities, how do they know it has happened and how can they do anything about it?
 Remember that if you are a victim of a scam or an attempted scam, however minor, there may be hundreds or thousands of others in a similar position.
 Your information may form part of one big jigsaw and may be vital to completing the picture.

 Reporting fraud

-In the Thames Valley Police area, all fraud should be reported to Action Fraud.
+In the Metropolitan Police area as of April 2013, all fraud should be reported directly to Action Fraud.

 Action Fraud

 Reporting online: www.actionfraud.police.uk Telephone reporting: 0300 123 2040